zombie-einstein/zombie-einstein.github.io/_posts/2022-12-29-probabilistic_ca_2.md

 [JAX](https://jax.readthedocs.io/en/latest/index.html) is a Python high performance numerical computation library that has been around for a few years but seems to have recently gained a lot of popularity.
-There's a lot to be said about it (I particularly really love the f, this is as simple as unctional API) but it has two particularly killer features:
+There's a lot to be said about it (I particularly really love the functional API) but it has two particularly killer features:

 - **Performance:** JAX compiles to high performance code via XLA.
-The compilation and optimisation stage results in high performance CPU code, but an also compile to GPU or even TPU without changes to the code.
+The compilation and optimisation stage results in high performance CPU code, but can also compile to GPU or even TPU without changes to the code.
 In particular for this project this allows very fast execution of CA at large scales on GPU (speeding up the optimisation process detailed below).
-- **Gradients:** Programs written using JAX can then (usually) readily be differentiated, and their gradients found (see [here](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#taking-derivatives-with-grad) for more details).
+- **Gradients:** Programs written using JAX can then (usually) be differentiated, and their gradients found (see [here](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#taking-derivatives-with-grad) for more details).
 This has numerous applications across many areas of ML and mathematical modelling, but in this particular